networknt/light-doc/content/en/concern/security.md

 reviewed: true
 ---

-API security is paramount, and today most APIs don't have security built-in at all but relying on third-party API gateway to handle the security at the network level.
-It assumes that within the organization, it is safe or some firewall setup to ensure that only the Gateway server can access the service host.
+API security is paramount, and today most APIs don’t have security built-in at all but rely on third-party API gateways to handle the security at the network level.
+It assumes that it is safe within the organization or utilizes some firewall setup to ensure that only the Gateway server can access the service host.

-Once we move to the cloud, everything is dynamic, and [firewall won't work][] anymore as services can be down on one VM but started in another VM immediately by container orchestration tools.
+Once we move to the cloud, everything is dynamic, and [firewalls won't work][] anymore as services can be down on one VM but start in another VM immediately through container orchestration tools.

 The traditional gateway also adds another layer of network calls.
-If so many service-to-service calls, the add-up latency is unacceptable.
+With so many service-to-service calls, add-up latency is unacceptable.

 Here is a [gateway article][] in the architecture section that talks about the drawbacks of the API  gateway and why it is not suitable for microservices architecture.

 To make sure that security works for microservices, we have extended the OAuth 2.0 specification and come up with a brand new approach for authorization with JWT.
 Here is a [security article][] talks about the API security in light*4j frameworks.

-Basically, we have [light-oauth2][] OAuth 2.0 provider and built-in JWT security verification in the frameworks.
+Basically, we have the [light-oauth2][] OAuth 2.0 provider and built-in JWT security verification in the framework.
 The security policy is managed by the OAuth2 provider with service registration and client registration; however, policy enforcement is done distributed at each service level.
-With PIK signed JWT token issued from the light-oauth2, all services can verify the token with the JWT signature public key certificate.
+With a PIK signed JWT token issued from the light-oauth2, all services can verify the token with the JWT signature public key certificate.

 The following is a list of key components in light-4j security.